iam1mPerec/blog/_posts/2021-06-08-the_state_of_things.md

 ---
-title: let us talk strategy
+title: the State of things
 date: 2021-06-08 12:03:00 +0200
 categories: [olcPixelGameEngine, c++]
 tags: [c++]     # TAG names should always be lowercase